impleotv/gstreamer-test-klv/Doc/docs/DemoApps/gst-klv-encode-pipeline.md

 # Encoding STANAG 4609 MISB KLV with GStreamer and MisbCore library

- This sample application demonstrates how to create a simplified **GStreamer** pipeline for encoding and injecting MISB601 KLV metadata into STANAG 4609 files / streams using [MisbCore library](https://www.impleotv.com/content/misbcore/help/index.html)
+This sample application demonstrates how to create a simplified GStreamer pipeline for encoding and injecting MISB601 KLV metadata into STANAG 4609 files/streams using the **MisbCore** library.

-For the sake of simplicity, we'll use GStreamer's **videotestsrc** as video source, encode it into H.264, encode a static metadata packet (updated with a current time ), multiplex everything and record into standard compliant STANAG 4609 file.
+For the sake of simplicity, we'll use GStreamer's **videotestsrc** as a video source, encode it into **H.264**, encode a static metadata packet (updated with a current time ), multiplex everything, and record it into a standard-compliant **STANAG 4609** file.

 ## Building the pipeline

-The code is pretty straightforward - we start manually creating a pipeline that consists from the **videotestsrc** and **x264enc** plugins, add multiplexer and a **filesink**.
+The code is pretty straightforward - we start manually creating a pipeline that consists of the **videotestsrc** and **x264enc** plugins, add multiplexer, and a **filesink**.
 Some additional auxiliary plugins will be added as well...

-### Walkthrough
+## Walkthrough

-> Below we'll show some essential code snippets - everything else is a regular GStreamer code...
+*Below we'll show some essential code snippets - everything else is a regular GStreamer code...*

-As with all GStreamer applications, we start from creating a pipeline and loading plugins.
+As with all GStreamer applications, we start by creating a pipeline and loading plugins.
-We'll use **appsrc** as our data source, so let's configure it:
+We'll use appsrc as our data source, so let's configure it:

 ```cpp
 g_object_set(G_OBJECT(dataSrc), "caps", gst_caps_new_simple("meta/x-klv", "parsed", G_TYPE_BOOLEAN, TRUE, "spare", G_TYPE_BOOLEAN, TRUE, "is-live", G_TYPE_BOOLEAN, TRUE, NULL), NULL);